wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                June 2020

+   editorial contributions to better describe the use cases, and clarify the scope.

    Roman Danyliw and Benjamin Kaduk also provided helpful text, especially around the certificate usage and security considerations.